 ERC – ERC stands for Electronic Rule Check.
 It ensures that your PCB functions well.

 DRC – It is an abbreviation for Design Rule Check.
-The DRC allows you to maintain all your default settings (16 mill is okay).
-When everything is okay, it shows a “no error” message on the lower left side of your screen.
+The DRC allows you to maintain all your default settings (16 mill is OK).
+When everything is OK, it shows a “no error” message on the lower left side of your screen.

 Group – This command allows you to manage group components in the Layout view easily.
 For example, you can right-click it to move your groups.